Malaysia Pharma Registration: What International Firms Need to Know

 Submission Stage

-The submission stage marks the commencement of the official process where firms submit their application to the National Pharmaceutical Regulatory Agency (NPRA) in the country.
+The submission stage begins when firms submit their application to the National Pharmaceutical Regulatory Agency (NPRA).
 Essential documents that need to accompany this submission cover a broad spectrum.

 These documents encompass the product’s formula, intricate details about its manufacturing process, and the pivotal clinical data that underscores its safety and efficacy.
-It’s worth noting that while these are the primary documents, there might be other auxiliary materials or data that the NPRA may require.
+It’s worth noting that while these are the primary documents, the NPRA may require other materials or data.

 Evaluation and Approval Stage